-It’s very helpful if you can provide your health care provider with a comprehensive family health history.
+It’s so helpful if you can provide your physician with a comprehensive family health history.

 Many common conditions such as Type 2 diabetes, heart disease, cancer, dementia and osteoporosis (among others) have a genetic link.
 By looking at your family tree you can see patterns in the types of diseases, the ages of onset of disease, and the ages/causes of death among your family members.

-The US Surgeon General’s office has a great online tool, My Family Health Portrait, to help you put together a family health history tree.
+The Centers for Disease Control (CDC) has a great online tool, My Family Health Portrait, to help you put together a family health history tree.

 We make the most effective decisions about our health care when we have as much information as possible.